Adjunct faculty are valued as an integral and vital component of

 Materials needed for submission:

-- College-level teaching experience.
+- College-level or field teaching experience strongly

 - Resume / Curriculum Vitae.